 5. Have a “Plan B”.
 Sometimes life happens, and you just cannot cook dinner; maybe your doctor’s appointment took much longer than expected or the baby needs to be held every-single-moment!
 When this happens to us, we either have popcorn and smoothies, eggs or pancakes, or we’ll pick up a rotisserie chicken and bagged salad from the store for dinner.
 The last option is not as inexpensive as cooking at home but it is WAY cheaper and healthier than buying fast food.

-So there you have it, a simple way to plan your meals.
+So there you have it, a simple meal planning strategy.
 No spending hours looking through cookbooks or perusing Pinterest, just a short time checking out what you have and what is on sale and making a plan. oh, and then sticking to it.

-I’d love for you to share with us some of your meal planning tips in the comments so we can all learn.
+What are some of your favorite meal planning tips?
+Leave them in the comments so we can all learn from each other.